 Next, dry the surface of your meat as well as possible.
 A tea towel works well — you can wrap it around the meat for a minute, or pat it dry.
 The more dry you can get it, the better sear you’ll get.

 Searing is the last step before serving, so you’ll want to wait until just before your meal is ready, and serve immediately once the sear is done.
+Since you’ve already let the meat rest, you don’t have to do it again after searing.

 As with everything, there are a few different methods to get a good sear.
 The key is to hit your meat with as much high heat as you can, in as short a time as possible.
 You can do this on a barbeque, in a pan, or under the broiler.